Skip to Content

 Resorts on the Strip

-Caesars Entertainment Properties: The Caesars portfolio of resorts includes Horseshoe, Caesars Palace, Cromwell, Flamingo, Harrah’s, Linq, Paris, and Planet Hollywood.
+Caesars Entertainment Properties: The Caesars portfolio of resorts includes Horseshoe, Caesars Palace, Cromwell, Flamingo, Harrah’s, LINQ, Paris, and Planet Hollywood.

 Wynn/Encore: Resort fees are charged for complimentary stays at Wynn and Encore.